Plan your Visit to Leonardo da Vinci’s The Last Supper

 6. When you click your desired day, a selection of available time slots opens up.
 Available times are also highlighted in green.
 To see how many The Last Supper tickets are available for that time slot, hover over the highlighted time with your cursor.
 Click your desired time slot.

 7. Most people will need to select the "Intero" for full priced The Last Supper tickets.
-Presumably, if you qualify for the other discounts, you will be able to read them.
-As of 2019, the price for a Last Supper entry ticket is 12 euros per person.
+Presumably, if you qualify for any of the discounts, you will be able to read them.
+As of 2020, the price for a Last Supper entry ticket is 12 euros per person.

-8. Select the number of tickets you want to buy (you can only purchase a maximum of five The Last Supper tickets in one booking) and click "buy".
-From there, the steps are pretty straight forward.
-Make sure you read through everything.
+8. After signing in or registering and agreeing to Europe's data protection regulations, select the number of tickets you want to buy next to "Intero" (you can only purchase a maximum of five Last Supper tickets in one booking) and click "buy".
+This takes you to the next page.
+After clicking on "Warning: Missing some fields" next to the price, you are asked to enter the first and last name of the "reservation owner".
+This should be the name of a person in your group who can show a valid ID upon picking up your tickets at the convent.
+(Note: You can use the same name on all tickets; person paying and person picking up tickets don't have to be identical.)
+From there, the steps are pretty straightforward.
+Just make sure you read through everything.
 You will have to complete payment, print The Last Supper tickets and bring them with you to the Convent of Santa Maria delle Grazie.
 Here is a link to the convent on Google Maps.

 It may feel like a lot of work for a painting, but - hey - it's The Last Supper.
 ALSO, the museum offers free admission the first Sunday of every month; however, you still have to make a ticket reservation.
 Vivaticket doesn't allow reserving the free tickets through their online system, but requires visitors to call the Vivaticket call center.
 (For their phone number and operating hours, see "Plan Your Trip to Milan" at the end of this article.)